EMEUNET Peer Review Mentoring Program

 Currently we are running a collaboration with the two EULAR/BMJ rheumatology journals: ARD and RMD Open.
 This brought new top-level mentors and a broader selection of research topics, as well as a higher number of places available.

-Do not miss your opportunity to engage in scientific state-of-the-art discussions with leading experts and receiving a valuable training in peer review!
+Do not miss your opportunity to engage in scientific state-of-the-art discussions with leading experts and receiving a valuable training in peer review.
+We invite you to keep posted to our social media platforms and newsletters and apply to the following editions!

 EMEUNET Mentor-mentee meetings